alexle/alexle.github.com/posts/updating-github-fork-from-original.markdown

 ###Configuring the Upstream###

-Add another remote repository pointing to the original repository.
+Add another remote repository, one that points to the original repository.
 It can be any name you choose; I always name mine "upstream" to stay consistent.

 > git remote add upstream git://github.com/twitter/bootstrap.git

 Your remote repositories can be viewed with "git remote -v".
-Note that there should already be an "origin" remote repository to your fork.
+Note that there should already be an "origin" remote target in your fork.

 ###Updating the Fork###

-To pull the changes from the main repository into your forked repository:
+To pull changes from the main repository into your forked repository:

 > git fetch upstream